The purpose of death

 A man should wait, and not take his own life until God summons him, as he is now summoning me.
 Socrates, to his disciples in Plato's Phaedo

 To get a human body is a rare thing - make full use of it.
 Every second in human life is very valuable.
 Brahmananda Saraswathi, Shankaracharya of Jyotirmath

 When taking a human birth, we enter into a spiritual contract to live on the Earth plane for a certain period of time.
 This contractual lifespan is not exact to the minute and may be extended by Divine grace in some circumstances.
 But otherwise, everyone fulfills their spiritual contract to live out their time on the Earth plane, unless they commit suicide.

 Not all suicides are a breach of spiritual contract.
 Sometimes, people will sacrifice their lives for selfless reasons, in order to help or save others.
-Or suicide may be the result of a mental illness.
-But if the primary motivation is to hurt others, or to escape difficult life circumstances, the act is usually a breach of spiritual contract.
-In such cases, the subtle body is overwhelmed with regret and held in limbo for the duration of what would have been the person's natural lifespan.
-During this period, their pain and frustration are often compounded by remorse over the act itself.
+Or suicide may be the result of long standing physical pain, or a mental illness.
+But if the primary motivation is to hurt others, or to escape difficult life circumstances, the act may be a breach of spiritual contract.
+Only the individual can know.
+If there is a breach in spiritual contract, the subtle body is usually suspended in limbo for the duration of what would have been the person's natural lifespan.
+During this period, the experience of pain and frustration are often compounded by remorse over the act itself.